BirdeeHub/lze/README.md

 This means being able to import files via specs is not as useful.

-The import spec of `lze` allows for importing a single lua module, unlike `lz.n` or `lazy.nvim`, where it imports an entire directory.
+The `import` spec of `lze` allows for importing a single lua module, unlike `lz.n` or `lazy.nvim`, where it imports an entire directory.

+The `import` spec of `lze` also accepts another `lze.Spec` type.
+This may prove useful when generating definitions from another templating tool.

 That module may return a list of specs, which means it can also return a list of import specs.